tidyverse/purrr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘bookdown’
       All declared Imports should be used.
     ```

+# nonet

+Version: 0.3.0

+## Newly broken

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required and available but unsuitable version: ‘rlang’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
+    ```

+## Newly fixed

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘dplyr’ ‘e1071’ ‘pROC’ ‘purrr’ ‘randomForest’ ‘rlang’
+      All declared Imports should be used.
+    ```